 A second line of reasoning is also used to take away the force of Colossians 2:16.
-Even if Paul is referring to the weekly Sabbath, some Adventists claim that his concern is with a ritualistic observance of the day "as part and parcel of the works-righteousness concept of rabbinical Judaism,"9 not a prohibition of Sabbath observance itself.
-Likewise, Wood claims that the verse indicates that "sabbaths have no value for salvation."10 A modification of this ritualistic observance view sees not the Jewish Sabbath in view, but rather pagan "sacred days" based upon astrological movements.11 O'Brien believes that the Sabbath is in view but that Paul prohibits observing it with the wrong (astrological) motive.12
+Even if Paul is referring to the weekly Sabbath, some Adventists claim that his concern is with a ritualistic observance of the day "as part and parcel of the works-righteousness concept of rabbinical Judaism," not a prohibition of Sabbath observance itself.
+Likewise, Wood claims that the verse indicates that "sabbaths have no value for salvation."
+A modification of this ritualistic observance view sees not the Jewish Sabbath in view, but rather pagan "sacred days" based upon astrological movements.
+O'Brien believes that the Sabbath is in view but that Paul prohibits observing it with the wrong (astrological) motive.
+O'Brien believes that the Sabbath is in view but that Paul prohibits observing it with

 A third argument aimed against the meaning of weekly Sabbath here is the use of the plural form "sabbaths."
-Some believe that this form indicates ceremonial sabbaths.13 Bacchiocchi acknowledges that the plural form ($\sigma\alpha\beta\beta\dot{\alpha}\tau\omega\nu$) is used for the entire week (LXX Ps.
-23:1; 47:1; 93:1; Mark 16:2; Luke 24:1; Acts 20:7), so he suggests that it more properly refers to weekdays rather than to the Sabbath.14
+Some believe that this form indicates ceremonial sabbaths.
+Bacchiocchi acknowledges that the plural form ($\sigma\alpha\beta\beta\dot{\alpha}\tau\omega\nu$) is used for the entire week (LXX Ps.
+23:1; 47:1; 93:1; Mark 16:2; Luke 24:1; Acts 20:7), so he suggests that it more appropriately refers to weekdays rather than to the Sabbath.

 Can these interpretations be sustained?
 Is Paul really speaking here of ceremonial sabbaths, ritualistic observance of the Sabbath, pagan sabbaths, or even weekdays?
-The best evidence, as most scholars recognize, is that Colossians 2:16 condemns all forms of Sabbath-keeping, including observance of the weekly Sabbath.15
+As most scholars recognize, the best evidence is that Colossians 2:16 condemns all forms of Sabbath-keeping, including observance of the weekly Sabbath.15